knorrie/lmao/README.md

 lmao
 ====

-LMAO is the Lightweight Mail Administration O...
+LMAO is the Lightweight Mail Alias Organizer

 What you're not going to find here is:
  - some howto you can follow by copy pasting commands